Voters in Memphis head to the polls to select mayor

 Polls close at 7 p.m. on Thursday in the non-partisan race for mayor in this Mississippi River city.

 The contest pits three leading contenders.
-Incumbent Mayor Jim Strickland is trying to fend off a challenge from Willie Herenton and Tami Sawyer.
+Current Mayor Jim Strickland is trying to fend off a challenge from Willie Herenton and Tami Sawyer.

+The race comes at an important time for Memphis, a majority-black city still grappling with economic and social inequities that existed when the Rev. Martin Luther King Jr. was assassinated there in 1968.
+The downtown area has shown signs of rebirth in recent years, with businesses moving in and new hotels planned.
+But neighborhoods just beyond still suffer from much of the same persistent woes King confronted a half century ago.